-That said, if you're not sure what Adobe Stock is, or how it works, you may want to jump ahead to our section Adobe Stock explained.
+If you're not sure what Adobe Stock is, or how it works, you may first want to jump ahead to our section Adobe Stock explained.
 Otherwise, read on to discover the two best ways to download Adobe Stock assets for free, legitimately and without much effort at all.

 Download Adobe Stock for free: method 1

-Although most of Adobe Stock's assets need to be paid for, there are hundreds of thousands of Adobe Stock files available for anyone to download for free.
+Although most of Adobe Stock's assets need to be paid for, there are more than half a MILLION Adobe Stock files available for anyone to download for free.
 And we do mean free.
 You don't need to give any credit card details to access them, nor take out a subscription to either Adobe Stock or the Creative Cloud.

 Once you've done that, you'll be able to access a variety of free assets to download from https://stock.adobe.com/uk/free (opens in new tab).